evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2024-08-14'
 client: Awesome client
 description: >-
   Oh hey you found the projects page, Nice!
-Right now "Art meets code : Reborn" is the only page thats written, Read it for a sick tale of death and revival !
+Right now "ART MEETS CODE : REBORN" is the only page thats written, Read it for a sick tale of death and revival !
   ✩
 featuredImage: